valencik/mastersAPSC/documents/thesis/thesis.md

 Nevertheless, calculating any measure for all pairs of authors is a large task.
 A quick estimate of $100,000$ authors means $5,000,000,000$ unique (unordered) pairs to calculate.
 Thankfully this is not entirely prohibitive to calculate on modest hardware.
-It does however, produce a very large amount of data, so filtering is absolutely necessary.
+It does however, produce a large amount of data, so filtering is absolutely necessary.

 A small Python script, using Jellyfish, was prepared to calculate the Levenshtein Distance for each author name pair.
 Only pair with a distance less than 4 were written to file.